-- The University strongly recommends that you get tested on the 5th day of quarantine.
+- If you are not fully vaccinated or have not recovered from COVID-19 in the past three months, the University strongly recommends that you get tested between the 3rd and 5th day of quarantine.
 If results are negative, you can end self-quarantine after 7 days after travel, OR

 - If testing is not available (or if the results are delayed), you should quarantine for 10 days after travel.

 - For International Travel there are specific restrictions and testing/quarantine requirement for international travelers and foreign nationals.
 Please review the New Jersey Travel Advisory.

 Please continue to complete your Daily Health Pledge accordingly.